thiagoc-machado/GeoAlert/backend/README.md

 - Access restriction tests (401 for unauthenticated users)
 - Clean code and SOLID principles applied
 - Frontend integrated with secure API
+- 🔁 Dockerfile.dev for backend with hot reload (`runserver`)
+- 📦 COMPOSE_BAKE support for optimized builds
+- ✳️ Separate docker-compose files for dev and prod

 ---